Chidori (comedy duo)

 Chidori (千鳥, Chidori) is a Japanese comedy duo (kombi) consisting of Daigo (大悟) and Nobu (ノブ).
 They are employed by Yoshimoto Kogyo, a comedian and talent agency based in Tokyo.
 Both were graduates of the 21st generation from the Yoshimoto NSC Osaka Comedy School.
+They won the Excellence Awards at the 35rd and 37th NHK Kamigata Manzai Contest in 2005 and 2007.

 Daigo and Nobu were high school classmates and friends and formed the comedy duo in July 2000, when both of them were 20 years old.
 The kombi's style emphasizes on the use of a mixed accent between the Osakan dialect and the Okayama dialect and is known by many as the "Manzai of My Way".